 And God said to Abraham: "...Every male child among you shall be circumcised."
 Genesis 17:9-10 (NKJV)

 Is that not also the case with Moses’ law?
 Was that not given specifically to Israel?
-Were the Gentiles invited to its presentment, or asked to assert with Israel that, "All the words which the LORD has spoken we will do!"
+Were the Gentiles invited to its presentment or asked to assert with Israel that "All the words which the LORD has spoken we will do!"
 (Exodus 24:3 NASB unless noted)?

-Clarity as to the intended audience is primary in understanding the message—especially as pertains to doctrine and End Times teaching.
+Clarity as to the intended audience is primary in understanding the message—especially as it pertains to doctrine and End Times teaching.
 I'd like to propose a framework to help identify the audience.
-It would seem reasonable to first look at divisions already provided by scriptures, namely the three main covenants or contracts—the Abrahamic, the Mosaic and the Messianic—not from the usual perspectives of Faith, Law, and Grace respectively, but as they relate to God—inclusive verses exclusive.
+It would seem reasonable to first look at divisions already provided by scriptures, namely the three main covenants or contracts—the Abrahamic, the Mosaic and the Messianic—not from the usual perspectives of Faith, Law, and Grace respectively, but as they relate to God—inclusive versus exclusive.

 Jesus' words affirm the covenant relationship God had with Israel alone in his response to the pleas of the Canaanite woman—a Gentile: